 All students enrolled in the Student Health Insurance program have the option of using the Dental Savings Program, which provides pre-negotiated discounts on services provided by participating area dentists.

 Students’ dependents may be enrolled in SHIP at an additional cost.
 Eligible dependents include a legal spouse or domestic partner, children up to the age of 26, or a newborn infant born while the student is covered by SHIP.
 A spouse or partner is generally expected to be living with the covered student in order to be eligible for coverage.
-Students who receive health coverage through their financial support packages from the University will need to cover the cost of adding dependents to the plan.
+Students who receive health and dental coverage through their financial support packages from the University are eligible to receive a 75% subsidy on the annual premium cost of enrolling a dependent.

 Health Insurance Waiver/Buyout